GNOME/libsecret/README.md

 Building
 --------

-To build and install libsecret, you can use the following commands:
+To build, test and install libsecret, you can use the following commands:

 ```
+$ meson setup _build
-$ meson _build
+$ meson compile -C _build
-$ ninja -C _build
+$ meson test -C _build
-$ ninja -C _build install
+$ meson install -C _build
 ```

 Contributing